-There are 5 items here.
+There are 6 items here.
 The first 4 appeared separately in the original version of the Around Naples Encyclopedia on the dates indicated and have been consolidated onto a single page here.
-The fifth item is from 2022.
+The fifth item is from 2022, the sixth from 2023.

 Today is Mardi Gras.
 I was made aware of that yesterday when I noticed a couple of very young children parading around in pirate costumes in the middle of Piazza Plebiscito yesterday.
 It is strange that in a city that has taken to foreign celebrations such as Halloween, they don't go in much for a traditional Catholic holiday, here.
 (There are, however, smaller towns near Naples that have traditional festivities for carnevale, such as Avellino and Capua.)

 The only two cities in Italy with extravagant Rio–or New Orleans–like activities for carnevale are Viareggio—on the western coast of Italy as you move up the Ligurian coast past Livorno (quaintly known in English as "Leghorn") on the way to Genoa—and, of course, Venice.
 The only festival of that nature in Naples, I think, is the Festival of Piedigrotta on Sept.
 8 and 9.
 I say "is," though "used to be" would be more like it.
 I don't recall ever seeing anything more than a perfunctory fireworks display, a far cry from the mile-long parade of floats, bands and outlandish bedizenment wending its way along the seaside public gardens to the Church of Piedigrotta years —decades— ago.
 The city keeps promising to revive it.
 Who knows?
 So, today, there were a few city-sponsored festivities around town, but nothing much.